What will Home Learning consist of?

 - The Maths and English work will be differentiated and linked to the topic being studied that week.
 Resources will be sent home or made available on the class web page.

 - The Big Question work may be one longer piece to be completed across the term (such as research) or two smaller tasks.

 When will Home Learning be given out and collected in?

-Home Learning will be given out on a TUESDAY and expected to be available for marking (by email or handed in depending on what was requested by the teacher) the following MONDAY.
+Home Learning will be given out on a TUESDAY and expected to be available to the teacher (by email or handed in depending on what was requested by the teacher) the following MONDAY.

-Home Learning can be handed in before the deadline if you'd prefer, which is always helpful with marking as it can be spread more evening across the week!
+Home Learning can be handed in before the deadline if you'd prefer, which is always helpful with marking as it can be spread more evenly across the week!